 - Sysco Corporation, fiscal 2025 Form 10-K (market share and market size statement)

-- USDA Economic Research Service, Food Price Outlook, June 2026 forecast
+- USDA Economic Research Service, Food Price Outlook, 2026 projections

-- USDA National Agricultural Statistics Service, Cattle report, January 2026
+- USDA National Agricultural Statistics Service, Cattle Inventory, January 2025